Writing useful scripts for voiceover artists

 Oh and get those scripts (the final versions) to the voiceover artist as soon as possible and in advance of the record.
 The voice talent (as they say in the States) will then have time not only to practice but also to raise any issues with the script.
 Writing useful scripts for voiceover artists takes some careful consideration and should be at the forefront of your mind in every project.

 Read more on how you can help in the preparation and recording stages for your next voiceover session.

-If you want to access some practice voiceover scripts then my platform Voiceover Kickstart has a huge script library.
+If you want to access some practice voiceover scripts or get better at writing useful scripts for voiceover artists, then my platform Voiceover Kickstart has a huge script library.

 Thanks for reading!